Frequently Asked Questions About Community Radio

 6. Radio is dead why should I listen to KRJF?

 KRJF brings a much younger and more diverse group of programmers to the air than is typically found on radio.
 Our music directors are committed to curating the best in new genre music from College Rock to World Music to Americana.
 We’re actively looking for folks to curate Punk Rock and Hip Hop libraries.
-We do regular live simulcasts of cultural events all over Sonoma County from backyard mini-festivals, to the reunion shows of hometown hero at the internationally esteemed Phoenix Theater, to major civil rights trainings from the Arleen Francis Center for Spirit Art and Politics.
+We hope to do regular live simulcasts of cultural events all over Sonoma County from backyard mini-festivals, to the reunion shows of hometown hero at the internationally esteemed Phoenix Theater, to major civil rights trainings from the Arlene Francis Center for Spirit Art and Politics.